 Porcelain inlays at brisbane smile boutique

 Brisbane Smile Boutique in Spring Hill, Brisbane, are able to create custom made porcelain inlays to restore damaged teeth in the strongest way possible, among other advanced dental treatments.
-At the helm of this boutique dental practice are experienced female dentists, Dr. Leila Haywood and Dr. Rachel Chamberlain, who bring over two decades of expertise in aesthetic dentistry to their patients.
+At the helm of this boutique dental practice is Dr. Leila Haywood who brings over two decades of expertise in aesthetic dentistry to their patients.

 Porcelain inlays at Brisbane Smile Boutique are placed because they are a blend aesthetic appeal and functional superiority.
 These restorations, designed with cutting-edge technology and crafted by master ceramists in Australia, offer a seamless and biocompatible solution to tooth restoration.
 The process involves advanced digital scanning technology for precise imaging and a meticulous two-week laboratory phase to custom-make the inlay or onlay to match the patient's natural teeth.
 This approach not only ensures a perfect fit but also enhances the strength, durability, and appearance of the tooth with a natural, stain-free finish.